 Required: Yes - If grantee owns property where rents are paid.
 It is strongly rent, (All tenant paid utilities, using the local PHA schedule of the current or most recent update, plus the contract rent.)
 These will be in effect for the entire MHTF grant funding period.
-Adhering to Fair grantee.
+Adhering to Fair Market Rents is required for grantees paying rent on property owned by grantee.